quixio/quix-cli/docs/cli-local-debug.md

 # Developing QuixStreams Applications Locally with Quix CLI

 Debugging an application locally using `quix run` has some nuances that need to be properly explained.
-This tutorial will guide you through the process of debugging an application locally using a local broker, Quix Cloud broker, and DevContainers.
+This tutorial will guide you through the process of debugging an application of an existing Quix data pipeline using a local broker and the Quix CLI.
 We'll cover prerequisites, best practices, and common issues.

 ## Prerequisites